 The production of thyroid hormones is regulated via a negative feedback loop working with the hypothalamus and the pituitary gland.
 The process looks something like this:

 - The pituitary gland produces a hormone called TSH, or thyroid-stimulating hormone.
 This hormone triggers the thyroid to produce several hormones, including one called thyroxine (T4).
+Thyroid testing can help reveal if you have normal TSH levels.

 - The level of T4 in the blood is detected by the hypothalamus which sends a signal to the pituitary gland to produce TSH.
 If T4 levels are low the hypothalamus sends a signal to the pituitary gland to produce TSH.
 If T4 levels are high or normal the hypothalamus does not send the signal and the pituitary gland does not release TSH.
 As a result, low or high production of either TSH or T4 can lead to hormonal imbalance.

-TSH Blood Test
+Thyroid Testing with the TSH Blood Test

 What Does High TSH Mean?